-When Coronavirus restrictions are lifted we meet at Uppermill Cricket Club on the 3rd Wednesday of the month from 7.00pm – 9.00pm.
-There is usually a £2 charge towards the cost of materials.
+Our new venue is the Satellite Centre in Greenfield on the 2nd Wednesday of the month from 7.00pm – 9.00pm.
+There is usually a small charge towards the cost of materials and/or venue hire.

 The Crafty Chat Group is available to Saddleworth WI members only.